speakeasy-api/openapi-directory/SDKs/amazonaws.com/models.lex.v2/2020-08-07/go/README.md

 ### SDK SDK

+* `BatchCreateCustomVocabularyItem` - Create a batch of custom vocabulary items for a given bot locale's custom vocabulary.
+* `BatchDeleteCustomVocabularyItem` - Delete a batch of custom vocabulary items for a given bot locale's custom vocabulary.
+* `BatchUpdateCustomVocabularyItem` - Update a batch of custom vocabulary items for a given bot locale's custom vocabulary.
 * `BuildBotLocale` - Builds a bot, its intents, and its slot types into a specific locale.
 A bot can be built into multiple locales.
 At runtime the locale is used to choose a specific build of the bot.
 * `CreateBot` - Creates an Amazon Lex conversational bot.
 * `CreateBotAlias` - <p>Creates an alias for the specified version of a bot.
 Use an alias to enable you to change the version of a bot without updating applications that use the bot.</p> <p>For example, you can create an alias called "PROD" that your applications use to call the Amazon Lex bot. </p>